Ask Slashdot: What Are Some Hard Truths IT Must Learn To Accept? - Slashdot

 snydeq writes: "The rise of shadow IT, shortcomings in the cloud, security breaches -- IT leadership is all about navigating hurdles and deficiencies, and learning to adapt to inevitable setbacks," writes Dan Tynan in an article on six hard truths IT must learn to accept.
 "It can be hard to admit that you've lost control over how your organization deploys technology, or that your network is porous and your code poorly written.
 Or no matter how much bandwidth you've budgeted for, it never quite seems to be enough, and that despite its bright promise, the cloud isn't the best solution for everything."
 What are some hard truths your organization has been dealing with?
 Tynan writes about how the idea of engineering teams sticking a server in a closet and using it to run their own skunkworks has become more open; how an organization can't do everything in the cloud, contrasting the 40 percent of CIOs surveyed by Gartner six years ago who believed they'd be running most of their IT operations in the cloud by now; and how your organization should assume from the get-go that your environment has already been compromised and design a security plan around that.
 Can you think of any other hard truths IT must learn to accept?

 The Cloud is your enemy.
-(Score:2, Insightful)
+(Score:4, Insightful)

 The Cloud is your enemy.
 Fire anyone who offers a "cloud" solution before offering an in-house solution, because I can guarantee you that "cloud" services are only half as efficient as running the hardware in-house.
 The question really is where do you want your data to be.

 If you have privacy concerns (eg credit cards), then machines dealing with credit cards should be co-located in a high-security data center that you know who has physical access to it.
-If you are simply serving cat videos, then cloud-away,
+If you are simply serving cat videos, then cloud-away, because nobody is going to care if a cat video is slow due to bad provisioning.

+But every time, it seems like I have to fight someone as to why it's cheaper to own or lease the hardware in-house rather than "cloud it", because cloud services are not as scalable as you believe it to be.
+The "cloud" only scales two things efficiently.
+CPU "TIME" and "Storage Capacity".
+If your IT is not concerned about these, then it doesn't belong in the cloud.
+If you are concerned about security or latency, those must never go into the cloud.

+If you are crunching numbers, it is cheaper to borrow the CPU power of 500 computers for one day than it is to buy two computers and have them take one year.
+That is where "cloud" computing is supposed to be used.

 Fire anyone who offers a "cloud" solution before offering an in-house solution, because I can guarantee you that "cloud" services are only half as efficient as running the hardware in-house.